 How can I get started?

 Start by building your professional profile as fully as possible and aim for a 100% completed profile so you appear in more searches.
-Anything that is worth doing takes time and with LinkedIn, the more effort you put in the greater the return.
+It might take a while to achieve this, but it is worth the effort.

 - Create an account.